SignifAi/snap-plugin-publisher-pubsub/README.md

 Task-72869b36-def6-47c4-9db2-822f93bb9d1f    Running   ...
 ```

-## Documentation

-### Roadmap

 ## Community Support
+Open an issue for any questions or request.
+We will do our best to support it.

-## Contributing We love contributions!
+## Contributing - We love contributions!

 There's more than one way to give back, from examples to blogs to code updates.
-See our recommended process in [CONTRIBUTING.md](CONTRIBUTING.md).
+We accept all suggestions using GitHub issues.

 ## License
 Released under under the Apache 2.0 [License](LICENSE).

 ## Acknowledgements
 * Author: [@SignifAi](https://github.com/SignifAi/)
+* Info: www.signifai.io